 Hair Thinning is the most common problem nowadays, especially in males.
 Males tend to lose hair rapidly as compared to females because of several reasons.
 Some are genetic while some are age-related.
 Excessive hair fall and hair thinning causes baldness which eventually leads you to lose confidence.
-So, it is important to dig out the reasons why we lose hair so that we may be able to treat it appropriately and stop hair fall and hair thinning at the right time.
+So, it is important to dig out the reasons why we experience hair thinning as men so that we may be able to treat it appropriately and stop hair fall and hair thinning at the right time.

 - 1 What is a Male Pattern Baldness?

 - 3 Loss of Hair due to Nutritional deficiencies

 - 4 Hair loss due to Medications and Drugs

 - 6 Hair loss due to Other Medical Conditions

 - 7 Hairloss Due to Hairstyles and Treatments

 - 8.1 1.
 At what age does male pattern baldness occur?

 - 8.3 3.
 Is it possible to regrow hair on a bald spot?